EPCCed/eidf-docs/docs/services/gpuservice/training/L4_template_workflow.md

 The three stages are interchangeable and may not be relevant to every project.

-Some strategies in the workflow require a [GitHub](https://github.com) account and [Docker Hub](https://hub.docker.com/) account for automatic building (this can be adapted for other platforms such as GitLab).
+Some strategies in the workflow require an [EIDF GitLab](https://gitlab.eidf.ac.uk/) account and [ECIR (EIDF Container Image Registry)](https://registry.eidf.ac.uk/) for automatic building.
+Alternative platforms such as GitHub and Docker Hub can also be used.

 ## Data loading